ettoremessina/fitting-with-mlp-using-tensorflow/one-variable-function-fitting/README.md

-# One variable function fitting
+# One-variable real-valued function fitting
 This project implements the fitting of a continuous and limited real-valued function defined in a closed interval of the reals.
-The function fitting is implemented using a configurable multilayer perceptron neural network written using TensorFlow 2 & Keras; TensorFlow 2 & Keras; it requires TensorFlow 2.0.0 or 2.1.0 library and also NumPy and MatPlotLib libraries.<br/>
+This one-variable real-valued function fitting is implemented using a configurable multilayer perceptron neural network written using TensorFlow 2 & Keras; it requires TensorFlow 2.0.0 or 2.1.0 library and also NumPy and MatPlotLib libraries.<br/>

 Please visit [here](https://computationalmindset.com/en/posts/neural-networks/one-variable-function-fitting-with-tensorflow.html) for concepts about this project.

 It contains four python programs:
- - **fx_gen.py** generates a synthetic dataset file invoking a one-variable real function on an real interval.
+ - **fx_gen.py** generates a synthetic dataset file invoking a one-variable real-valued function on an real interval.
- - **fx_fit.py** fits a one-variable function in an interval using a configurable multilayer perceptron.
+ - **fx_fit.py** fits a one-variable real-valued function in an interval using a configurable multilayer perceptron.
- - **fx_predict.py** makes a prediction of a one-variable function modeled with a pretrained multilayer perceptron.
+ - **fx_predict.py** makes a prediction of a one-variable real-valued function modeled with a pretrained multilayer perceptron.
  - **fx_plot.py** shows two overlapped x/y scatter graphs: the blue one is the input dataset, the red one is the prediction.

 ### Predefined examples of usage of the four command in cascade
-In the subfolder **examples** there are nine shell scripts to fit nine different one-variable functions; each script executes the four programs in cascade in order to reach and show the goal.
+In the subfolder **examples** there are nine shell scripts to fit nine different one-variable real-valued functions; each script executes the four programs in cascade in order to reach and show the goal.

 ```bash
 $ cd one-variable-function-fitting/examples